 Our online service is open to the legal profession and general public to obtain original certified copies of state vital records.
 Vital certificates and forms may be ordered from the relevant government agency for free or a lesser cost.
 No visit to the government agency is required through Vital Certificate Processing Services' online ordering service.
 The online processing fee is for the cost of providing a secure online ordering service, expert assistance and thorough review of all pertinent information to ensure compliance with government rules and regulations.

-You may request up to 5 copies of a vital record per order through this website.
+You may request up to 3 copies of the same birth record per order or 10 copies of the same death record per order through this website.
 Additional fees will apply.

 A maiden name is your last name prior to marriage.

 Yes.
-All certificates ordered through this website are certified photocopies of the original record with the embossed Seal of Michigan.
+All certificates ordered through this website are certified photocopies of the original record with the embossed Seal of Texas.